Are Weight Loss Injections Safe?

 Are weight loss injections safe and a good option to use?

 Additionally, although your weight may be reduced, this does not necessarily mean that your health will benefit.
-If your lifestyle remains the exact same as before, there is a chance that the weight will be gained back, as this is not a long-term, sustainable change to your lifestyle.
+If your lifestyle remains the same, the weight will likely be regained, as no long-term, sustainable change has been made.

-However, the intention behind its use is important.
-While it is likely not the most reasonable avenue for healthy individuals looking to lose a small amount of weight, it may be beneficial in kick-starting weight loss for those who are less healthy, and looking to lose weight ahead of a surgery, for example.
-This may be an effective way of reducing weight without the need for an ultra-low calorie diet leading up to the surgery itself, combined with general education on nutrition and health overall.
-A potentially more sustainable and longer-term tool to help educate compared to a short-term, very extreme fast.
+However, it may be beneficial in kick-starting weight loss for those required to lose weight ahead of surgery, for example.
+This may be an effective way of reducing weight without the need for ultra-low-calorie diets leading up to the surgery.
+However, it should be combined with general education on nutrition and health overall.
+This could be a potentially more sustainable and longer-term tool to help educate compared to a short-term, very extreme fast.

 Once off the drug, whenever the course is over (this may be months or years), one’s hunger will return rapidly – your body’s attempt to restore what has been lost over the treatment period.
 This, combined with other factors, such as a reduced metabolic rate, and reduced energy requirement, primes the body for regaining the weight lost.

-Ultimately, the drug is effective in losing the weight in the first place, but keeping the weight off is the more challenging part – as most people tend to find regardless of weight loss method.
-Its use needs to be combined with adjustments to one’s nutrition and lifestyle, to implement a strategy to help the individual keep the weight off once they have stopped using the drug.
+Ultimately, the drug is effective in losing weight in the first place, but keeping the weight off is the more challenging part, which is hardly novel.
+Its use should be combined with adjustments to one’s nutrition and lifestyle, to implement a strategy to help the individual keep the weight off once they have stopped using the drug.

 While the injections may pose some benefits, the cost of food overall, and lack of education on nutrition and health in general, are much greater barriers that need to be overcome by the government (read our previous post covering this here), before enforcing an intermediate strategy that will impact a very small percentage of the population who are unlikely to be the demographic that needs help in the first place.